 Kindergarten Math: The First 20 Days

-The first few weeks of school are a hectic time for teachers!
-You are making sure to cover all procedures and routines, all while beginning to teach the curriculum.
+The first few weeks of school are a hectic time for kindergarten teachers!
+You are making sure to cover all procedures and routines, all while beginning to teach the kindergarten math curriculum.
 Many teachers get started with academics right away in order to stay on track for the expected curriculum for the year.
 Wouldn’t it be nice to have planned out lessons to save you time and stress?
 You’re in luck!
-That is just what I have for you – detailed lesson plans and printable resources to teach all about shapes and numbers to 5.
+That is just what I have for you – detailed lesson plans and printable resources such as practice sheets to teach all about shapes and numbers to 5.

 The First 10 Days…

 On Day 1, students identify shoes that are the same and different.
-You can create meaningful learning and complete this activity in your classroom with real shoes.
-Your students will think it is the “best day ever” when they get to take off their shoes!
+You can create meaningful learning and complete this activity in your classroom as an interactive lesson with real shoes.
+Your kindergarten students will think it is the “best day ever” when they get to take off their shoes!

-In addition to everyday objects, students learn they can compare shapes.
+In addition to everyday objects, students learn different ways that they can compare shapes.
 They practice sorting by shape, size, and color.

-While making comparisons, students are also counting up to 5 and practicing correct number formation.
+While making comparisons, students are also counting up to 5 and practicing correct number order on math worksheets.

 Now, you are ready to teach shapes.
-A fun book to read while teaching about 2D shapes is The Greedy Triangle by Marilyn Burns.
+A great way to read while teaching about 2D shapes is The Greedy Triangle by Marilyn Burns.

 We start by introducing 2D shapes and identifying sides and corners.

-Then, students have fun with this color, cut, and paste activity to practice identifying shapes with curves and no curves.
+Then, students have a great time with this color, cut, and paste activity to practice identifying shapes with curves and no curves.

 These kindergarten sweeties did a shape sort on the SmartBoard.

-The math lessons and activities for shapes and numbers to 5 are provided in unit 1 of our Guiding Math curriculum.
+The mathematical practices for shapes and numbers to 5 are provided in unit 1 of our Guiding Math curriculum.
 Click here:

 We have center activities and journal prompts to provide additional practice for unit 1.